** This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 - To prevent puffing up of the pastry while baking it, thoroughly prick holes in the bottom and sides.

 - To prevent your dough from becoming tough, do not overwork it!
 Handle it as little as possible.

 - If you would like to flute the edges of your pastry simply place thumb and index finger about 1 inch apart on outside of raised edge.
 Use your other index finger to push pastry toward outside, continuing around edge.
 Repeating this motion will form a beautiful edge.
 You can also take the tines of a fork and press down on the edges all away around the pastry to form another unique design.

-Homemade pie crust taste so much better than the store bought ones.
-It is soft, flakey and oh so delicious.
+Homemade pie crust tastes so much better than the store-bought ones.
+It is soft, flakey, and oh so delicious.
 Besides, the pie crust recipe I am about to give only has 4 ingredients!
 And it is for Single Crust, Double Crust, and Deep Dish Double Crust.
 Which happens to be my favorite.